mcroitor/automation/readme.en.md

     - Benefits of Automation
     - Overview of Scripting Languages
     - Tools and Frameworks for Automation
-2. Basic Automation Tasks
+2. Basics of Scripting
     - Setting Up the Environment
-    - Writing Shell Scripts
+    - Writing Shell Scripts in Bash
 3. Advanced Automation Techniques
     - Task Scheduling
     - Error Handling